 Not everything about Glow is fictional.
 Although none of the wrestling characters in the Netflix version of the show are “real” (by which we mean they’re not based on wrestlers who existed in real life), the Glow promotion really did exist during the time period depicted in the show.
 Glow stands for “gorgeous ladies of wrestling”, and a promotion with that name ran from 1986 to 1992 in Las Vegas, just as it does in the Netflix series.
 One of the original wrestlers from that era, Ursula Hayden, now owns the trademark to the company name and works with Netflix as a series consultant for the show.
 Hayden has confirmed that in keeping with the attitudes of most of the show’s female characters, the women who joined the real Glow were models and actresses looking to break into Hollywood.
 They’d never gone looking for a career in wrestling; the sport found its way to them instead.

 Most people who don’t have an interest in the subject matter assume that wrestling starts and ends with the American company WWE, but in reality wresting is thriving in many parts of the world including the UK, where progress is the best-known promotion.
-Wrestling is so popular in Mexico that native promotions like AAA rival WWE for popularity, featuring colourful casts of luchadores who have inspired the characters from the game Lucha Legends on Amigo Slots.
+Wrestling is so popular in Mexico that native promotions like AAA rival WWE for popularity, featuring colourful casts of luchadores who have inspired the characters from the game Lucha Legends.
 It’s popular with UK-based players, who may have had no idea that they were indirectly interacting with the world of Mexican pro wrestling.
 Japan also has a thriving wrestling scene, where the New Japan Pro Wrestling promotion has the most fans.

 This quiet army of wrestling fans around the world may go some way to explaining why Glow is so popular.
 Wrestling, with its scripted nature, is really just a violent soap opera.
 Glow takes that idea and adds even more drama to it, with plenty more space for comedy.